AnthonyAAlston/Wireless-Network/README.md

 ## Part 1 — Wireless Router Configuration

 ### 1) WAN (Internet) Settings
+The WAN (Internet) port of the wireless router must be on the same network as the main router so it can send and receive traffic outside the WLAN.
 - **GUI → Setup**
 - **Internet Connection Type:** Static IP
   - IP **152.10.10.30**